There are many worthy recipients of your linked gift.

 Room to Read is dedicated to promoting child literacy in the developing world.
-We like this organization because of their special focus on using local language reading materials – they even publish high-quality children’s books in the local language.
+Depending on the location, R to R provides literacy training, libraries, children's books in local languages, and girls’ education.
+It works in Bangladesh, Cambodia, India, Laos, Nepal, South Africa, Sri Lanka, Tanzania, Vietnam, and Zambia.
+We like this organization because of its special focus on using local language reading materials.

 Save the Children – www.savethechildren.org

 Save the Children works in 120 countries to save impoverished, marginalized and vulnerable children who are at risk of or affected by natural disaster, conflicts and ethnic violence.
 It combats the exploitation and trafficking of children.
-We like this organization for encouraging donors to change two lives forever: you and the life of your sponsored child.
+We like this organization for encouraging donors to change two lives forever: theirs and the life of a sponsored child.

 Global Grandmothers Criteria for Charities

-Our recommended charities also appear, and have been filtered through, two social networking websites where reviews are posted but no criteria for recommendation has been standardized:
+Our recommended charities also appear, and have been filtered through, GreatNonprofits, a social networking website where reviews are posted but no criteria for recommendation have been standardized

-All charities are reviewed annually, or as additional information warrants.
+All charities are evaluated annually or as additional information warrants.

 back to top >